-Improvements could be on the way for South Wichita shopping center
+Improvements could be on the way for south Wichita shopping center

 If they do approve the move, the next step will be to hold a public hearing to get input from the community.

-“If you need to do any work on your house you gotta go to a Lowes either in derby or out by the airport, or if you want to go crazy out by northeast Wichita,” said 5-year South Wichita resident Eric Held.
+“If you need to do any work on your house, you gotta go to a Lowes either in Derby or out by the airport, or if you want to go crazy out by northeast Wichita,” said Eric Held, south Wichita resident.

 An improvement project would be a welcome change, according to Held.